jckmcmhn/xoxo-gossip-giRL/README.md

   - If a reward has been configured for losing or draws, the same process is carried out.
   - This should mean that moves that win the game have very high values and the moves that led up to that position should have relatively high values also
     - For example, while I could not always get the policies to take a corner piece on the first turn (which is apparently the 'correct' move) they did consistently favour the middle square on the first move
-  - Moves taken right before an opponent made a winning move should have very low values and the moves that led up to that position such have relatively low values
+  - Moves taken right before an opponent made a winning move should have very low values and the moves that led up to that position should have relatively low values
   - Moves that lead to draws (which I have tended to reward slightly less than winning) should have values in the middle

 ## Corrections and Know Issues